 - Do not run handpiece unless bur is fully seated in the turbine.

 - Always remove the bur or bur blank prior to sterilization to prevent damage to the chucking mechanism.

-- Never use any type of disinfectant or cold sterilant on the turbine.
+- Never use any type of disinfectant or cold sterilant on the high speed turbine.

 - Do not submerge handpiece in running water or an ultrasonic cleaner.

 - Always test handpiece before use on a patient.